 Peer-to-peer, age-similar friendships are unique from the other roles.
-As a child gets older, those friendships become a more prominent voice of influence.
-Since these peers are on a similar journey as the student, they may not be able to grasp the overall faith formation process.
-However, whether intentional or not, they play a key role in the faith development of a child.
-The Church, by caring for each individual, helps to establish a more fertile space for faith growth as a peer group.
+As children get older, those friendships become stronger influences.
+Since the peers are on journeys of their own, they may not want or be able to grasp the overall faith formation process.
+Nonetheless, whether or not it's intended, peers play a key role in the faith development.
+By caring for people individually-taking time with each one-the church can help establish a more fertile space for faith growth as a peer group.